THE YEARLY READER

 Dying of prostate cancer and recently retired after 30 years of managing the New York Giants, John McGraw watches as replacement Bill Terry resuscitates the team to a World Series triumph over the Washington Senators.

 This was big news, huge.
 McGraw had dominated the Giants, the National League and the headlines during the 30 years he ran the team at the Polo Grounds.
-Though his deteriorating health had eroded the element of surprise, press coverage of McGraw’s retirement superseded the other big baseball news of the day: A four-home run performance by the Yankees’ Lou Gehrig, the first such milestone achieved in the 20th Century.
+Though his deteriorating health had eroded the element of surprise, press coverage of McGraw’s retirement superseded the other big baseball news of the day: A four-homer day by the Yankees’ Lou Gehrig, the first such achievement in the 20th Century.

 Nicknamed Memphis Bill after the town where McGraw grabbed him from, Terry took over as manager 40 games into the 1932 season and could only settle for sixth place.
 But in the process he smoothed out some bumps.
 Fired was McGraw’s trainer, for whom Terry suspected was Little Napoleon’s eyes and ears.
 Another problem was star third baseman Fred Lindstrom.
 Although he was glad to see McGraw go, Lindstrom wanted himself, not Terry, in the pilot seat.
 The resulting friction gave Terry no choice but to send the nine-year Giant veteran off to Pittsburgh following the season.

 Entering 1933, the remaining Giants players had a pretty good bead on what to expect in Terry’s managerial style.
 It was a conservative strategy of mind over batter, emphasizing pitching, defense and winning the close ones, rather than crossing his fingers and hoping to outslug the opponent as employed by most major league teams since 1920.
 McGraw must have been impressed; it was retro deadball era strategies at work.